Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 an :term:`Expression` or an object in a class derived from :term:`Atom`.

-The ``Atom`` class we encountered earlier when describing the nodes that get created intially from a parse.
+The ``Atom`` class we encountered earlier when describing the nodes that get created initially from a parse.
 Those were:

 * ``Number``
 * ``String``